Concepts

 to represent the relationship in Salary(x, y, m, n)

 .
-In such cases, these letters are called variables, which usually correspond to columns.
+In such cases, these letters are called variables, which usually correspond to columns in a table.

 TIP